aspillaga/ETN-OP-TEST/README.md

 # ETN-OP-TEST
 #### *Data and scripts from OP interoperability tests conducted in European waters*

-From the manuscript: ***Open Protocols, the new standard for acoustic tracking: results from interoperability and performance tests in European waters***
+From the manuscript: ***Open Protocols, the new standard for acoustic tracking: results from interoperability and performance tests in European waters*** published in
+**Animal Biotelemetry**

 Authors:
 Eneko Aspillaga, Stijn Bruneel, Josep Alós, Pieterjan Verhelst, David Abecasis, Kim Aarestrup, Kim Birnie-Gauvin, Pedro Afonso, Miquel Palmer and Jan Reubens